OctopusDeploy/Architecture/OctopusServer/DomainModel.md

 ## Overview

-[This PR](https://github.com/OctopusDeploy/OctopusDeploy/pull/6834) works through an end-to-end example of refactoring the `Tenants` `PUT` and `POST` endpoints to use new components that align with the above principals.
+[This PR](https://github.com/OctopusDeploy/OctopusDeploy/pull/6834) works through an end-to-end example of refactoring the `Tenants` `PUT` and `POST` endpoints to use new components that align with the above principles.

 Our objective is to have code that is more easily verified as being correct, and to reduce the number of invariants developers need to consider for any code path between our API surface and our database.